joeeliang/mdtohtml/content/Chemistry/Covalent model.md

 However, there are [[Octet rule exceptions]]

 [[VSEPR Model]]
-## Bond polarity
-Electrons orbit around the more electronegative atom.
-This creates a **dipole moment.** The greater the electronegativity difference, the greater the shift.
-The total molecular polarity is the **net dipole**.
-Use vector addition between all bonds to find the net dipole.
-The vector points to the more electronegative side.
-**Pure covalent bonds** have electrons that are evenly distributed.
-There will be no dipoles.

 ## Covalent network structures

 | Property                    | Diamond                                                        | Graphite                                                                                                                                      | Graphene                                   | Fullerene C60                                                                                  | Nanotubes                                                                 |